For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Mega Pixel, Julia Manga, Africa Studio, Bondart Photography - Shutterstock

 On a tight budget this Christmas, missed the deadline for deliveries, or just fancy getting a bit creative with your gifts?
-We've got some great, cheap homemade Christmas gift ideas for you to try.
+We have some great, cheap homemade Christmas gift ideas for you.

 If you're pushing it, you could even make them on Christmas Eve.
-Most of these DIY gifts can be made in under an hour.
+Most of these can be made in under an hour.

-Our top 10 handmade gift ideas are sure to impress.
-They can work as a great option for Secret Santa and stocking fillers.
+Our top 11 DIY present ideas are sure to impress.
+They can work as a good option for Secret Santa, stocking fillers and thoughtful gifts for your friends and family.

-If you're also looking to buy some presents this year, read our guide to the best Christmas gifts.
+If you're also looking to buy some presents this year, see our Christmas gift guide.

 Best handmade Christmas presents